 Media exposure for the high-profile research that ICAL undertakes includes a recent BBC1 documentary with Sir David Attenborough on 'Dinosaurs: The Final Day' broadcast in April 2022.
 The ICAL team and Prof. Manning are regularly asked to comment on news stories relating to Earth Sciences by the BBC (radio and television), National Geographic (radio and television) and many other international media.
 This research-led media work often directly results and assists in the publication of peer-reviewed articles in high-impact journals (as evidenced in multiple publications).

-Transmitted in April 2022 on BBC1 (also shown in USA on PBS) 90-min documentary on the KPg impact research at the University of Manchester.
+Transmitted in April 2022 on BBC1 (also shown in USA on PBS) 90-min an award winning documentary on the KPg impact research at the University of Manchester.
 The film is presented by Sir David Attenborough and looks closely at the research of Robert Depalma (PhD student at UoM) on a new KPg impact site in North Dakota (USA).
 The documentary draws from science published in PNAS (Depalma et al., 2019) and Nature Scientific Reports (Depalma et al., 2021).

 Dinosaur 13 (Statement Pictures, New York, 2014) is a feature documentary that was on limited release in cinemas worldwide from August 2014.
 The documentary covers the discovery of the most complete T. rex in 1990 and the ten-year battle between the U.S. government, powerful museums, Native American tribes, and competing palaeontologists.
 The T. rex became a centre for controversy for palaeontologists globally.
 Prof Manning was an on-screen contributor interviewed for this project (nominated for the Best Documentary Award at the Sundance Film Festival 2014).
 The film was bought for distribution by CNN and Lionsgate Films.
 The film won the Emmy for Outstanding Science and Technology Programming at the 36th Annual News and Documentary Emmy Awards held in New York.